 The name of the game is to allocate enough resources for the external graphics card to function in Windows 10 while not severely crippling other functionalities of the laptop.
 Other than the Late 2016 Thunderbolt 3 Macs, 2017 and newer models have “Large Memory” allocation in the firmware.
 Large Memory allocation helps Windows handle a PCIe component such as an external graphics card without error 12.
 Through many different user build guides, we have gathered not only setup procedures but also pre-compiled DSDT override files for those who need to patch the firmware of Late 2016 MacBook Pros.

 Mac computers with only two Thunderbolt 3 ports would likely be able to negotiate enough resources for eGPU automagically.
-If error 12 arises, simply disabling the connection to the iSight camera would resolve it.
+If error 12 arises, disabling the connection to the iSight camera would usually resolve it.
 Macs with four Thunderbolt 3 ports are slightly harder for eGPU implementation due to an extra Thunderbolt 3 controller and two more Thunderbolt 3 ports.
 It’s best to confirm whether the Mac firmware has “Large Memory” in Device Manager > View > Devices by resources to determine the next steps.

 Here are the recommended steps to set up an external GPU with a Thunderbolt 3 Mac and the reasons behind them.
 If you’re familiar with using an external graphics card in Windows 10 via Boot Camp, proceed to the summarized setup procedure.